run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/configuration/refine-search-knowledge-portal.md

 title: Refine search in Knowledge Portal
-Description: Guide and suggest the best ways of search in the Knowledge Portal and in the User Guide.
+Description: Guide and suggest the best ways of search in the Knowledge Portal.
 # Refine search in Knowledge Portal

-This knowledge aims to guide and suggest the best ways of search in the Knowledge Portal and in the User Guide.
+This knowledge aims to guide and suggest the best ways of search in the Knowledge Portal.

 1. Connectors between terms (Boolean logical operator):